ad-fleming/Employee-Management-System/README.md

   # Employee-Management-System

   ## Description
   This project replicates a simple Employee Management System by linking a SQL Database to a Node CLI application.
-Using the npm Inquirer package the app takes user inputs to query the database and dynamically render results to the console.
+Using the npm Inquirer package, this application records user inputs in order to query the a SQL database and dynamically render results to the console.

   ## Table of Contents
   * [Installation](#Installation)